taustation-fan/taustation-fan.github.io/syndicates.md

 The waves of opponents contain progressively stronger fighters, both in skill level and physical stats.

-The number of opponents is based on the number of syndicate members, multiplied by a factor for the campaign difficulty:
+The number of opponents is based on the number of syndicate members (but assuming at least 5 for small syndicates), multiplied by a factor for the campaign difficulty:

 | Difficulty | Factor |